 CMMC Certification Assessment

-A CMMC certification assessment is the formal, third-party evaluation that determines whether your organization meets the cybersecurity requirements necessary to handle Controlled Unclassified Information (CUI) within the Defense Industrial Base (DIB).
+A CMMC certification assessment is the formal, third-party evaluation that determines whether your organization meets the cybersecurity requirements necessary to handle Controlled Unclassified Information (CUI) within the Defense Industrial Base.

-If you’re pursuing Department of Defense (DoD) contracts that include CUI, a CMMC Level 2 certification assessment is not optional—it’s a contractual requirement.
+If you are pursuing Department of Defense contracts that include CUI, a CMMC Level 2 certification assessment is not optional.
+It is a contractual requirement tied directly to award eligibility.

-At Wintersmith Advisory, we help organizations prepare for and successfully navigate the CMMC certification assessment process with confidence and clarity.
+At Wintersmith Advisory, we help organizations prepare for and successfully navigate the assessment process with discipline, clarity, and evidence-based readiness.

 What Is a CMMC Certification Assessment?

-A CMMC certification assessment is conducted by an authorized third-party assessment organization (C3PAO).
-The purpose of the assessment is to verify implementation of:
+A CMMC certification assessment is conducted by an authorized C3PAO (Certified Third-Party Assessment Organization).
+Its purpose is to verify:

 Operational effectiveness of implemented controls